 Hosted layer dependencies

 Hosted layers have dependencies on the items from which you create them.
 For example, if you publish a hosted feature layer from a shapefile you uploaded, deleting the shapefile will prevent you from performing such operations as overwriting the hosted feature layer.
-If you publish a hosted feature layer from ArcGIS Desktop, a service definition file is created and added to My Content.
-If you delete the service definition file, you cannot overwrite the service by republishing from ArcGIS Desktop.
+If you publish a hosted feature layer from ArcGIS Pro or ArcMap, a service definition file is created and added to My Content.
+If you delete the service definition file, you cannot overwrite the service by republishing from ArcGIS Pro or ArcMap.